International Conference of Ombuds-Institutions for Armed Forces Institutions for the Armed Forces (ICOAF)

 The aim of ICOAF is to establish best practice and lessons learned related to the mandate, powers and functioning of these institutions.
 The initiative also reaches out to states that do not have a ombuds-institution for the military but have expressed an interest to learn from experiences from other states.
-To date, representatives of ombuds- institutions of the following 25 states have participated in the ICOAF initiative: Argentina, Austria, Belgium, Bosnia and Herzegovina, Canada, Estonia, Finland, France, Germany, Hungary, Ireland, Japan, Latvia, Lithuania, Montenegro, The Netherlands, Norway, Poland, Romania, Serbia, Slovakia, Slovenia, Sweden, United Kingdom and the United States.
-The European Union (EU), the Organisation for Security and Cooperation in Europe (OSCE), the United Nations and EUROMIL have sent observers to previous ICOAF conferences.
-The aim is to reach to other states in the near future, in particular post-conflict and transition states.
+The European Union (EU), the Organisation for Security and Cooperation in Europe (OSCE), the United Nations and EUROMIL have sent observers to ICOAF conferences.

-In 1994 the British and Irish Ombudsman Association (BIOA) came into being when membership of the United Kingdom Ombudsman Association was extended to Offices of Ombudsmen Institutions from the Republic of Ireland.
+The Office of the Ombudsman for the Defence Forces is an active contributor to the the Ombudsman Association which was established in 1994.
+The Ombudsman Association (formerly known as the BIOA) came into being when membership of the United Kingdom Ombudsman Association was extended to Offices of Ombudsmen Institutions from the Republic of Ireland.
 Acting as a focal point for public and private sector Ombudsman schemes complaint handling bodies and other members of the Association BIOA organises and facilitates a range of activities and events for the purpose of exchanging information and promulgating standards of best ombudsmanship practice.

 The International Ombudsman Institute (I.O.I.) was established in 1978.
-It is a global organisation for the cooperation and information exchange of Ombudsman institutions and currently includes 150 Members from over 75 different countries.
+It is a global organisation for the cooperation and information exchange of Ombudsman institutions.

 Ombudsman for Defence Forces - Other Jurisdictions